Home About Services Engagement Insights Request a Design Review

 The implementability gap

 There is something that does not get discussed enough.
-There are architects with CCDE who cannot implement what they design, and there are engineers with CCIE who design things that cannot be implemented as specified.
+There are architects who cannot implement what they design, and there are senior engineers who design things that cannot be implemented at scale in multi-vendor environments.
 Both of these are real and common problems.

 The architect who has not been close to a CLI in years will sometimes produce designs that are architecturally coherent but operationally unworkable.
 The routing policy looks right on paper.
 The segmentation model is sound.
 But the specific combination of features required to implement it is not supported on the hardware in the environment, or the failover behaviour under real traffic conditions is not what the diagram suggests, or the configuration complexity is beyond what the operations team can manage day to day.